DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``rte_eal_devargs_type_count``
   - ``rte_eal_parse_devargs_str``, replaced by ``rte_eal_devargs_parse``

+* eal: the support of Xen dom0 will be removed from EAL in 17.11; and with that, drivers/net/xenvirt and examples/vhost_xen will also be removed.

 * The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and